alphagov/tdt-documentation/README.md

 ## Publishing changes

-GitHub Actions automatically publishes changes merged into the master branch of this repository.
+GitHub Actions automatically publishes changes merged into the main branch of this repository.

 ## Code of conduct